Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [x] Size should be a drop-down menu and it should only show the displayName property, not the weightOfMetal. weightOfMetal is for internal use
 - [x] In mobile view, on clicking the Profile button, menu bar is not collapsing
 - [x] On the product page, implement zoom on hover for images
 - [ ] The currency is filter is dollar.
-Make it INR.
+Make it INR and add commas.
 - [ ] In the filter, set the maximum to 7,00,000.